 The most apparent sign of craniosynostosis is typically an abnormally-shaped head.
 The soft spot may be open or closed.
 Less common is a restriction of head growth with the measurements "falling off" the pediatrician's growth curves.

 Most often, an examination of head shape can differentiate craniosynostosis from positional plagiocephaly.
 Head shapes are best viewed by standing above and looking down at the top of a child's head.
 In the case of an unclear diagnosis, a four-view skull X-ray series or head CT with 3-dimensional reconstructions of the bone windows can be used to see if sutures are fused.
 If the sutures are patent, then there is no craniosynostosis.

-Ultra low-dose CT scanning at pediatric craniofadal centers can provide 3D images at radiation dose similar to plain X-rays.
+An ultra low-dose CT scan at our pediatric craniofacial center can provide 3D images at radiation doses similar to plain X-rays.